Fairy Godmother Program

 Ensemble Theatre is able to arrange street space for bus parking.
 For schools participating in Fairy Godmother school matinees, Ensemble Theatre may be able to underwrite or help offset the cost of buses, but this requires a minimum of four weeks' notice.

-Fairy Godmother requests are accepted beginning April 15 and may be submitted by completing our Fairy Godmother Application.
+For the 2020-2021 Season, Fairy Godmother requests will be accepted beginning April 20, 2020 and may be submitted by completing our Fairy Godmother Application.